 The risk of heart disease also increases in women who smoke and take birth control pills.
 According to the National Heart, Lung, and Blood Institute (NHLBI), studies show that women who use high-dose birth control pills have a higher risk of having a heart attack or stroke.
 Many birth control pills already carry a risk of blood clots, and smoking also greatly increases this risk.

 The good news is that recent studies have shown that your risk of heart disease decreases soon after you quit smoking.
 The risk decreases progressively since the last cigarette.
 The sooner you quit, the better.

 Even secondhand smoke, which is smoke you inhale while being near someone else who’s smoking, can cause heart problems, depending on the regularity of your exposure.
 The AHA reports a clear link between secondhand smoke and cardiovascular disease.

 The AHA also reports that people regularly exposed to smoke increase their risk of developing heart disease by up to 30 percent.
 Nearly 40,000 people die each year from heart and blood vessel diseases caused by secondhand smoke.
 So quitting doesn’t just help you, it also helps those around you.
 If you live with or spend time with someone who smokes, this is another reason to help them quit.

 Diet and exercise are important factors in keeping your blood circulating well and your heart healthy.
 But if you’re a smoker, a healthy diet and regular exercise alone won’t protect you from the far-reaching effects of smoking, including heart disease.

 If you’re a smoker, you can take steps to control or prevent future heart disease by quitting smoking now.

 Quitting smoking cuts your risk in half for repeat heart attacks and death from heart disease, according to the Cleveland Clinic.
-Take the next step: improve your health to prolong your life.
+Take the next step.
+You can improve your health and prolong your life by quitting smoking.